-Comment: The product and services provided by this service area are mandated in §§3.1-722.16 through 3.1-722.28 Dealers in Grain Products and §§3.1-348.1 through 3.1-348.6 Grain handlers.
+Comment: The product and services provided by this service area are mandated in $\S\S3.1-722.16$ through 3.1-722.28 Dealers in Grain Products and $\S\S3.1-348.1$ through 3.1-348.6 Grain handlers.
 This aligns with the long term objective to be a national leader in the preservation and enhancement of our economy.

-Visit all Virginia grain handlers and dealers annually and review their receipting and grading practices and procedures.
+O Visit all Virginia grain handlers and dealers annually and review their receipting and grading practices and procedures.
 Inspect grain testing equipment for accuracy.
 Condemn equipment out of tolerance and seal approved equipment within tolerance.
-Check grade grain samples retained by dealers/handlers for tolerance and accuracy and mail results to the producers selling the grain.
+Check grade grain samples retained by dealers/handlers for tolerance and accuracy and mail results to the producers selling the grain through June 30, 2012.

-Initiate all investigations within twenty-four hours on complaints from producers claiming nonpayment, fraud, deceit and negligence of a grain dealer or handler.

-Provide marketing and technical assistance to grain producers on an ongoing basis, provide information on current grain market quality demands.

-- $\circ\,$ Plan and conduct grain grading workshops annually for growers, producers and processors. - $\circ\,$ Review license applications of grain dealers to ensure their license renewal by December 31 of each year.

-o Assist with development of exhibit materials and participate in trade shows, conferences and field days.
+- Initiate all investigations within twenty-four hours on complaints from producers claiming nonpayment, fraud, deceit and negligence of a grain dealer or handlerthrough June 30, 2012. - Provide marketing and technical assistance to grain producers on an ongoing basis, provide information on current grain market quality demands through June 30, 2012. - Plan and conduct grain grading workshops annually for growers, producers and processors through June 30, 2012 - $\circ\,$ Review license applications of grain dealers to ensure their license renewal by December 31 of each year. - Assist with development of exhibit materials and participate in trade shows, conferences and field days through June 30, 2012.